chainerist/web3j-unit-test-example/README.md

 # Web3j Unit Test

-<p> This is a very basic visual introduction to the concepts about EVMTest. </p>
+<p> This is a very basic introduction to EVMTest which demonstrates the Solidity testing concepts. </p>

 ## Setup
 Get the code: